realA10001986/Dash-Gauges/DIY/README.md

 ### "Roentgens"

-The "Roentgens" gauge is more of a problem.
+The "Roentgens" gauge is more of a challenge.
 The original in the movie was a real Roentgens meter from a CP95 radiac.
 Such devices are hard to find, let alone one with the correct Simpson meter.
 The CP95 was built over a long period of time and they used meters from different manufacturers.

-Since I could not find a properly equipped CP95, I searched for an alternative ... and came across a lot of Simpson meters that looked good (while not identical).
+There are a lot of Simpson meters that look similar - yet not identical - to what was seen in the movies.
 However: One - quite important - issue is that hardly any Simpson meters are illuminated.
-Non-illuminated meters have a front that is a whopping 7mm thinner than the fronts of illuminated models, the glass is much closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.
+Non-illuminated meters have a front that is 7mm thinner than the fronts of illuminated models, the glass is closer to the dial, and, as a result, the movie-accurate "Empty" light won't fit.

 A word on Simpson model numbers: Their main model number means "case dimension", not "type of meter".
 "Model 49" therefore only means "4.5 inch case", but not whether this is a VU meter, a voltmeter, or what not:

 <img width="985" alt="Simpson meters" src="img/simpson_catalog.png">

-To make things worse, they re-used other codes (such as "SK 525-447") for a variety of meters, so that isn't an ID of a specific model either.
+They also re-used other codes (such as "SK 525-447") for a variety of meters, so that isn't an ID of a specific model either.

 The only Simpson meters that came with illumination - apart from the Roentgens meters - were apparently their VU meters, models 49 (not listed above as they pre-date the catalog) and 142 (10470, 10540).
 Model 49 has the correct front dimensions; depending on their build date, they have either the three bands of "stripes" (like in the movie), or one thicker band of "stripes" in the center.
 Later models, unfortunately using the same model number, look entirely different.